 The attic space and the crawl space are really important system areas for your home.

 Now there’s no mechanical stuff typically in there, although there certainly can be, a high-functioning attic and a crawl space allow your home to breathe, keep it cool, keep it warm in there’s insulation in there.

 And all of those things are items that you need to be aware of before you buy.

 Home Under Contract

 Usually, a buyer is not allowed to crawl around the house into all of those areas by themselves and especially if they don’t have the home under contract.

 So a very typical order of operation would be you get the home under contract, you’re in agreement with the seller, you hire your inspector to do all of those services for you and look in all of those spaces, provide a very detailed report with pictures and they can answer all of your questions.

 Then when you close on your home, you’re going in eyes completely wide open about all of the things related to your home and its condition.

-A bonus tip here on the inspection front is that if you’re buying a really old home, you should get a sewer scope, which is hiring a company separate from your general home inspector to run a camera all the way down the sewer line out to the city sewer.
+A bonus tip here on the inspection front is that if you’re buying a really old home, you should get a sewer scope, which is hiring a company separate from your general home inspector to run a camera all the way down the line out to the city sewer.

 You get to see what’s going on down under in those pipes where all of your sewage goes.
 Because old homes typically come with old sewer lines and all sorts of things can happen that can be really expensive to repair.

 So a 200, a $300 scope down that sewer line can avoid all of that, and sometimes if there’s an issue, you can get the seller to fix it before closing.

 I hope this has been helpful Should I Get a Home Inspection? article.
 Visit Again for more tips.
 We keep sharing this type of post and if you like this post, then you will also see our other posts.